 However, not all tummy tuck procedures go as planned.
-Patients may not be happy with their final results because excess skin still remains.
-In such cases, it is of utmost importance to find a cosmetic surgeon who is skilled in revision tummy tuck procedures.
-The surgeon should not only know how to correct for problems from the initial tummy tuck procedure, and produce a good final outcome.
-Dr. Vincent Marin is an experienced revision surgeon and can help patients finally achieve the results they were expecting from the initial procedure.
+Patients may not be happy with their final results because excess skin remains.
+It is of utmost importance to find a cosmetic surgeon who is skilled in revision tummy tuck procedures in such cases.
+The surgeon should know how to correct the initial tummy tuck procedure’s problems and produce an excellent outcome.
+Dr. Vincent Marin is an experienced revision surgeon and can help patients finally achieve the results they expected from the initial procedure.

 Why Might Patients Want a Tummy Tuck Procedure?

-Insufficient skin and tissue removal can lead to what are known as “dog ears,” in which the skin appears puckered because the initial surgeon did not account for skin elasticity.
+Insufficient skin and tissue removal can lead to what is known as “dog ears,” in which the skin appears puckered because the initial surgeon did not account for skin elasticity.
 Residual fat deposits may be noticeable if not enough is removed in conjunction with the initial tummy tuck procedure.
-This will be most noticeable around the outer flanks if the waist was not properly contoured.
-Finally, an epigastric bulge is the result of failing to properly suture the abdominal muscles back together after the first tummy tuck procedure.
+This would be most noticeable around the outer flanks if the waist were not properly contoured.
+Finally, an epigastric bulge is a result of failing to properly suture the abdominal muscles back together after the first tummy tuck procedure.

 In addition to contour irregularities, patients may be unhappy with the final appearance of the scar.
 This may be due to poor wound healing, which leaves thick or excessive scarring, or improper placement of the incision.
-In cases of the latter, the incision was placed too high and is noticeable above the bikini line.
+In the latter cases, the incision was placed too high and is noticeable above the bikini line.

 How Can Revision Surgery Correct for Problems with the Initial Tummy Tuck?

-Patients who elect to undergo a tummy tuck procedure have worked hard toward their weight loss goals, and want to be proud of their efforts.
-Dr. Marin can help still them be able to do so if they were unhappy with their first tummy tuck procedure.
+Patients who elect to undergo a tummy tuck procedure have worked hard toward their weight loss goals and want to be proud of their efforts.
+Dr. Marin could still help them do so if they were unhappy with their first tummy tuck procedure.
 Contact Marin Aesthetics today to schedule a tummy tuck consultation.